 - and localized cyanosis of the face (bluish color).

-Modern Medicine misses the mark with Barré-Lieou Syndrome
+Modern Medicine misses the mark with upper cervical spine instability

-Since Barré-Lieou syndrome is a sympathetic system disorder and the primary symptom is headache, traditional treatment usually involves prescriptions of Cafergot, Ergotamine and Sumatriptin, all of which vasoconstrict the blood vessels.
+Since Barré-Lieou syndrome and cervicocranial syndrome are sympathetic system disorders and the primary symptom is headache, traditional treatment usually involves prescriptions of Cafergot, Ergotamine and Sumatriptin, all of which vasoconstrict the blood vessels.
 Although these medicines work, their effect is only temporary.
 They act on the symptom of the dysfunction and not the cause, which is why their benefit is only temporary.

 In addition, massage therapy, physical therapy and chiropractic/osteopathic manipulation also may help to temporarily relieve the pain.
 They do not, however, correct the underlying problem of ligament laxity due to cervical spine instability.

-Correcting the underlying cause of Barré-Lieou Syndrome with Prolotherapy
+Correcting the underlying cause of cervicocranial syndrome with Prolotherapy

 A better approach is to correct the alignment of the vertebrae in the neck posteriorly (back) so they no longer pinch the sympathetic nerves.
-This can be accomplished through Prolotherapy, which promotes healing of the ligament weakness in the neck, the root cause of Barré-Liéou syndrome.
+This can be accomplished through Prolotherapy, which promotes healing of the ligament weakness in the neck, the root cause of syndromes relating to upper cervical spine instability.
 As the posterior sympathetic nervous system begins to function correctly, other symptoms of these syndromes (Barré-Liéou, cervicocranial, and posterior cervical sympathetic syndrome) such as dizziness, tinnitus and vertigo also subside.
 Patients who have had sinus trouble for years also experience clear breathing as sympathetic output to the sinus area is increased.
 Finally, additional symptoms, such as blurred vision, severe fatigue, dysesthesias (pins and needles down the arm), low blood pressure and low heart rate are also improved with increased output of the sympathetic nervous system.

 The safest and most effective natural medicine treatment for repairing tendon, ligament and cartilage damage is Prolotherapy.
 In simple terms, Prolotherapy stimulates the body to repair painful areas.
 It does so by inducing a mild inflammatory reaction in the weakened ligaments and cartilage.
 Since the body heals by inflammation, Prolotherapy stimulates healing.